The Y is committed to ensuring that information on its website is widely accessible.

-The YMCA NSW is working towards ensuring our website is compliant to Level A of the Web content accessibility guidelines (WCAG 2.0) standard.
+The Y is working towards ensuring our website is compliant to Level A of the Web content accessibility guidelines (WCAG 2.0) standard.

 WCAG 2.0 is a technical standard developed under the Web Accessibility Initiative of the World Wide Web Consortium (W3C).